Delalius/user-weather-app/README.md

 # User Weather App

 A **React + Next.js** application that displays user profiles along with current weather information based on their location.
-Users can save favorite profiles locally on the server and retrieve their weather data anytime.
+Users can save favorite profiles to SupaBase DB and retrieve their weather data anytime.

 ---